Nulled-1/0xPr3y.github.io/blog.md

 {% include header.html %}
 # 📚 Blog

-This is where I write.
+This is where I share my journey.

-You'll find short thoughts, reflections, and writeups about:
+You’ll find short posts about:

-- My journey with certifications (PJPT, future ones)
+- Learning programming step by step
-- Thoughts on content I consume (YouTube videos, blogs, etc.)
+- Progress in building small games and tools
-- Personal observations as I learn and fail and learn again
+- Reflections on what worked and what didn’t
-- Reviews of tools and platforms I've tried
+- Notes from experiments and projects
-- Notes from CTFs or labs I completed
+- Personal thoughts as I grow from beginner to better

-I don’t post as an expert.
+I don’t write as an expert.
-I post as a **student sharing his path** — raw and unfiltered.
+I write as a **beginner sharing the process** — honest and simple.

 Stay tuned.